olivierfriard/boris_docs/index.rst

 The **Media tab** contains 3 tabs: **Player 1**, **Player 2** and **Data files**.

-Click the **Player 1** tab and add one or more media files using the **Add media** button.
+Click the **Player 1** tab and add one or more media files using the **Add media** or **Add media without path** button.
+The **Add media without path** button allow you to not save the path of your media file(s).
+In this case the media file(s) must be in the same directory than the BORIS project file to be found.
+This option is useful if you are working with various computers on the same project file(s).

 Information about the selected media file will be extracted and displayed in the media list: media file path, media duration (in seconds), number of frames by second (FPS), video stream, audio stream  .

 If you have to add various media files, you can use the **Add all media from directory** button, in this case all the media files found in the selected directory will be added in the playlist.

 The **Remove media** button can be used to remove the selected media files.